Understanding Lisfranc Joint Injury

 It's important to have a Lisfranc joint injury diagnosed correctly.
 It has many of the same symptoms as an ankle sprain.
 But the treatment for an ankle sprain is very different.
 Your healthcare provider will ask about your health history.
-He or she will ask questions about your symptoms and recent accidents.
-He or she will also check your foot, looking for pain, deformity, bruising, and swelling.
+They will ask questions about your symptoms and recent accidents.
+They will also check your foot, looking for pain, deformity, bruising, and swelling.
 Your healthcare provider may hold your toes and move them up and down to see if this causes pain.

 You will likely have X-rays.
-The X-rays will be done at special angles, so they can show the injury.
+The X-rays will be done at special angle, so they can show the injury.
 A Lisfranc joint injury may not show up on standard X-rays.